jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 This means that *asynchronous collaboration isn't possible* in most peer-to-peer apps.
 Platforms usually get around this by storing the state of a user on one of their many servers who make it available on your behalf but peer-to-peer apps do not have this luxury -- most people do not have a device that is “always-on” like a server is.

 ### 3. Existing network effects
 Migrating data off of existing platforms is extremely difficult as this is something large platforms are disincentivized from supporting.
 Even if there are 'export' tools on platforms, they are the worst they can be while still meeting [GDPR Requirements](https://gdpr-info.eu/art-20-gdpr/).
 New platforms almost never have 'import' tools because each platform has their own data format and that format changes unpredictably.
-This is [creates a form of n-to-n problem](https://twitter.com/andy_matuschak/status/1452438198668328960) where every app needs to know what the APIs of another app are to even begin to interoperate.
+This [creates a form of n-to-n problem](https://twitter.com/andy_matuschak/status/1452438198668328960) where every app needs to know what the APIs of another app are to even begin to interoperate.

 > "But usually you don't want a dead snapshot; you want to "use this data elsewhere"—which requires repeatedly exporting & reconciling."
 >